mirzafahad/mirzafahad.github.io/_posts/2021-03-09-github-cicd-for-arduino-projects.md

 comments: true
 ---

 I use [TravisCI](https://travis-ci.org/) for some of my Arduino projects.
 But Travis announced a new pricing model which no longer has a free tier for open-source projects.
 While I was looking for another free CI service I learned about GitHub's own **GitHub Actions**.
-As all my hobby-project-repositories are already on GitHub, choosing this was no brainer.
+As all my hobby-project-repositories are already on GitHub, choosing this was a no-Looks lbrainer.
 In this tutorial, I will show how you can setup Continuous Integration (CI) for your Arduino Projects that are on GitHub.

 # What is CI/CD?